I bet this headline did steal your attention. And I’m sure you will thank me after reading this article.

 When I emailed Chris, I knew who he was.

-But I didn’t knew one thing.
+But I didn’t know one thing.
 I asked him for a tweet without even knowing that he never shares anything about social media.

 Look at this: